instructure/inst-jobs/README.md

 - `:run_at` (Time): run the job on or after this time; default is now.
 - `:queue` (string): named queue to put this job in, if using separate queues.
 - `:max_attempts` (number): the max number of attempts to make before permanently failing the job; default is 1.
+For a job to be retried, it should raise an error.
+By default, an exponential backoff algorithm is used to determine the run_at for retried jobs (5 + attempt**4 seconds later).
 - `:strand` (string): [strand](#strands) to assign this job to; default is not to assign to a strand.
 - `:n_strand` (string): [n_strand](#n-strands) to assign this job to; default is